jheidel/algemy-solver/README.md

  - [x] Initial documentation
  - [x] Initial implementation (square board, simple mixing)
- - [ ] Expanded color mixing
+ - [x] Expanded color mixing
  - [ ] Hexagonal board

-In its current state, the solver should be able to solve anything in the first two rows of the game.
+In its current state, the solver should be able to solve all hexagonal boards in the game.

 # Dependencies